Doctor-Worm/Coding-Quiz/README.md

 # Coding-Quiz

 ## **Goal:**
-### *To be able build a timed quiz from scratch on JavaScript fundamentals that stores high scores.*
+### *To be able to build a timed quiz from scratch on JavaScript fundamentals that stores high scores.*

 ___